Luis-mn00/FM-3D-Turbulence/README.md

-This repository contains the code used for my MSc Thesis about Flow Matching for Super-Resolution in 3D turbulent data
+This repository contains code for Flow Matching Super-Resolution in 3D turbulent data